 To be trusted, an SSL certificate needs to be traceable back to the trusted root it was signed off.
 That is to say, and it has to be linked to a trusted certificate authority (CA) through a chain of trust.
-The chain of trust is composed of three parts: the root certificate, the intermediate certificates, and the server certificate.
+The chain of trust comprises three parts: the root certificate, the intermediate certificates, and the server certificate.

 * The root certificate belongs to a CA, which carefully keeps it in a trust store.

 * The intermediate certificates stay between the root certificate and the server certificate, acting as middle-men between them.
-There can be any number of intermediate certificates in a trust chain, but there has to be at least one.
+There can be many intermediate certificates in a trust chain, but there has to be at least one.

 * The server certificate is issued for the specific domain that needs to be included in the trust chain.

 When you buy an SSL certificate, you also get a bundle, including an intermediate root certificate.
-When someone arrives at your website, his or her browser downloads your certificate and follows the trust chain back to the trusted root certificate.
+When someone arrives at your website, their browser downloads your certificate and follows the trust chain back to the trusted root certificate.
 If the browser can’t follow the chain, it will warn the user about a possible security threat.

 Your certificate’s chain of trust can cause errors if something has not been correctly configured.
-Common problems include that the certificate wasn’t issued by a trusted CA, that the intermediate certificates aren’t properly installed, or that your server is not correctly configured with your SSL certificate.
+Common problems include that a trusted CA didn’t issue the certificate, that the intermediate certificates aren’t properly installed, or that your server is not correctly configured with your SSL certificate.
 These are some of the issues that certificate monitoring tools can check for you.

 Below we list some of the most popular certificate monitoring tools that could free you from the task of monitoring your SSL/TLS certificates.

 SSL certificate monitoring is just one of the many options that Sucuri offers within its suite of services for scanning websites to detect possible malware problems.